How to Handle Pain While Peeing

 - Teach girls to gently wipe from front to back and make sure no tiny pieces of toilet paper get left behind.

-- Have sexually active teens screened for sexually transmitted diseases (STDs).
+- Sexually active teens should get tested for sexually transmitted diseases (STDs).